-- Improve and promote Jersey cattle; - Maintain records and activities that are in the best interests of Jersey cattle breeders; - Promote the increase sale of Jersey milk and milk products; and - Promote the increased sale of Jersey genetics.
+- · Improve and promote Jersey cattle; - Maintain records and activities that are in the best interests of Jersey cattle breeders; - Promote the increase sale of Jersey milk and milk products; and - Promote the increased sale of Jersey genetics.

-We invite you to investigate the advantages of Jerseys and how they can help you reap greater profits from your dairy business.
+We invite you to investigate the advantages of Jerseys and how they can help you reap greater profits from your dairy business. higher levels of milkfat and protein.